christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 - [#8227](https://codeberg.org/forgejo/forgejo/pulls/8227): (Earl Warren) Only single user receives mail
 - [#8242](https://codeberg.org/forgejo/forgejo/pulls/8242): (Earl Warren) actions mail opt-in

-With all that work done Action notification got into the v12.0 release of Forgejo!
+With all that work done, Action notification got into the v12.0 release of Forgejo!
 You can go back up to the visualization and see if you can find my PRs.
+And because I got my features upstreamed into Forgejo, Forgejo's maintainers take care of it now.
+I don't have to maintain my own custom fork.
+Having your features upstreamed really is the best thing that could happen to you.

 <Spacer />

 ## Development Setup
+Here I want to an in-depth technical explanation of my development setup.
+After all, I quickly got into the situation where I changed some of Forgejo's code and wanted to test it.
-To test the features I developed I don't just need the Forgejo executable.
+For this I don't just need the Forgejo executable.
 No, I also need an action runner, a mail server and some place to send webhooks to.

 ### Forgejo itself